joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 - Implement rate limiting to slow down hybrid attacks.
 - Educate users about secure password practices.

+## Cryptographic Attacks

+In simplests terms, we can perform cryptographic attacks by:

+1. Attacking the algorithm
+2. Attacking the implementation
+3. Attacking the key

+### Downgrade Attacks

+Also known as **version rollback attack**, downgrade attacks force a system to use a less secure version of a protocol, making it vulnerable to known exploits.

+**How it works**

+- Attacker manipulates communication exchanges.
+- This makes the parties believe they should use a less secure version of a protocol or a weaker encryption algorithm.
+- Achieved by any of the following:
+  - Intercepting and altering communication
+  - Exploiting fallback mechanisms
+  - Exploiting vulnerabilities in protocol negotiation.

+**Examples**
+  - In HTTPS, an attacker could force a secure connection to revert to an older SSL version with known vulnerabilities.
+  - In wireless networks, an attacker might trick a device into connecting to a less secure network.
+  - **POODLE Attack** - Padding Oracle on Downgraded Legacty Encryption, which targeted SSL 3.0.

+**Mitigations**

+- **Protocol Hardening**:
+  - Ensure protocols do not support older, insecure versions.
+  - For example, disable SSL and only use modern TLS versions.

+- **Strict Negotiation**:
+  - Implement strict rules for protocol negotiation.
+  - This prevents fallback to less secure versions.

+- **Secure Communication**:
+  - Use certificates and mutual authentication to validate communication channels and avoid man-in-the-middle attacks.

+- **Regular Updates**:
+  - Keep software and systems updated to the latest secure versions, removing outdated protocol support.

+### Collision Attacks

+Collision attacks find two different inputs that produce the same hash, potentially compromising cryptographic integrity.

+- To breach the integrity of a cryptographic system.
+- Exploit vulnerabilities in hash-based security.

+**How It Works**

+- The attacker tries to find two different inputs that yield the same hash.
+- This can be used to forge digital signatures, tamper with data, or bypass security checks.

+**Examples**

+- MD5 and SHA-1 hash functions have known vulnerabilities allowing collision attacks.
+- Birthday Attacks
+- Certificate forgery, where an attacker can create a fraudulent certificate with the same hash as a legitimate one.

+**Mitigations**

+- **Use Secure Hash Functions**:
+  - Choose hash functions with no known vulnerabilities.
+  - Avoid MD5 and SHA-1; opt for SHA-256 or stronger.

+- **Implement Collision-Resistant Algorithms**:
+  - Employ algorithms designed to resist collisions, especially in digital signatures and certificate generation.

+- **Detect Anomalies**:
+  - Implement mechanisms to detect unusual patterns that might indicate a collision attack.

+- **Regularly Update Security Practices**:
+  - Stay updated with the latest cryptographic standards and replace vulnerable hash functions as necessary.

+### Quantum Computing

+Quantum computing poses a threat to traditional cryptography by potentially breaking key cryptographic algorithms.

+**How It Works**

+- Quantum computers use qubits, which can represent multiple states simultaneously.
+- This enables parallel processing at a massive scale.
+- This allows quantum computers to run algorithms that can break traditional cryptographic methods.
+- Example: Shor's algorithm for integer factorization.

+**Implications for Cryptography**

+- Quantum computing threatens public-key encryption algorithms like RSA and ECC.
+- RSA and ECC rely on computational hardness (e.g., factoring large numbers).
+- Symmetric key algorithms are more resistant but require longer key lengths to remain secure.
+- **Post-quantum cryptography**, which aims to create algorithms resistant to quantum attacks.

+  - CRYSTALS-Dilithium
+  - FALCON
+  - SPHINCS+

+**Mitigations**

+- **Transition to Post-Quantum Cryptography**:

+  - Adopt cryptographic algorithms designed to withstand quantum attacks.
+  - Examples are lattice-based or hash-based algorithms.

+- **Use Larger Key Sizes**:

+  - Increase key sizes in symmetric encryption.
+  - This provides a greater buffer against quantum computing threats.

+- **Hybrid Cryptographic Systems**:

+  - Implement systems that use a mix of traditional and post-quantum cryptographic techniques.

+- **Monitor Quantum Advancements**:

+  - Keep informed about developments in quantum computing and adapt security strategies accordingly.

 ## Other Attacks

 ### Denial of Service (DoS) and DDoS